All Episodes

 And I think it's that simple.

-And instead of swinging mud on each other and seeing whose mud is dirtier than anybody else's mud, I think they should uh you know, you should start focusing on where the trajectory is headed, where his you know, his ideas are gonna push us forward and and uh you know get us out of the mud cut we're in instead of trying to figure out who's who's got more dirt on the other one.
+And instead of slinging mud on each other and seeing whose mud is dirtier than anybody else's mud, I think they should start focusing on where the trajectory is headed, where his ideas are going to push us forward and get us out of the muck that we're in instead of trying to figure out who's got more dirt on the other one.

-Let's just let's Yeah, look, I mean for other people I know it works.
+Yeah, look, I mean, for other people, I know it works.

-You know, Mike F Pence used to be a talk show host.
+You know, Mike Pence used to be a talk show host.

 Kind of good preparation for debate.